-For more information on Stateless Forms and their usage, refer the section Stateless Forms
+- For more information on Stateless Forms and their usage, refer the section Stateless Forms

 Zoho Creator supports 20 types of form fields.
 You can add fields to your form and also re-arrange them through simple drag and drop.
 Choose a field type based on the kind of data that it should contain.
 By default, Zoho Creator supports validation for an adequate number of field types.
-For example, if you want users to enter their email-id in a certain field, select the "Email" field type.
+For example, if you want users to enter their email-id in a certain field, select the Email field type.
 Zoho Creator checks if the data entered in the form for that field is a valid email-id, else it will display an error message to the user.

 Zoho Creator provides the following options to configure your field.

-Force users to enter a field value by making it a required field
+- Force users to enter a field value by making it a required field

-Set a field as unique so that it will not accept any duplicate values.
+- Set a field as unique so that it will not accept any duplicate values.

-Hide a field from being displayed in the form and make it accessible only to the application owner.
+- Hide a field from being displayed in the form and make it accessible only to the application owner.

-Set a initial value for a field.
+- Set an initial value for a field.

-Provide tool tip help for your fields.
+- Provide tool tip help for your fields.

 Create relationship between Forms

 A relationship is a link between two Forms.
-You can create relationship between forms in the same application or different applications.
+You can create relationship between forms in the same application or between different applications.
 To create a relationship between Form A and Form B, you have to add a Lookup field in Form B, imported from Form A.

 Let us take the example of the Sales Database application we created in the Create application from scratch section with a Product Form.
-We will now create the Sales Form to record the sale of each product, with fields ProductName, UnitsSold, Revenue, Cost, Profit etc. Here, the field ProductName will reference the ProductName field from the "Product" Form.
+We will now create the Sales Form to record the sale of each product, with fields ProductName, Units Sold, Revenue, Cost, Profit etc. Here, the field ProductName will reference the ProductName field from the "Product" Form.
 To do this,

-Add a Lookup field in the Sales form.
+- Add a Lookup field in the Sales form.

-Import data from, Sales Database - Product - Product Name (App name - Form name - Field name)
+- Import data from, Sales Database - Product - Product Name

-Display as Dropdown (Single select)
+- Display as Dropdown (Single select)

-Click Done to update the changes
+- Click Done to import the data.

 Set email notification

-Zoho Creator Form Builder provides option to configure email notifications to be sent when new form data is submitted by the user.
+Zoho Creator Form Builder provides an option to configure email notifications to be sent when new form data is submitted by the user.

-Select More Actions -> Set Email Notifications from the form header to configure email notifications.
+- Select Form Settings icon -> Email from the form header to configure email notifications.

-The Set Email Notification dialog is displayed, wherein you specify the From address and To address of the mail recipient.
+- The Set Email Notification dialog is displayed, where you can specify the From address and To address of the mail recipient.
 The Cc, Bcc and Reply-to options can be added by selecting the required link displayed below the To address.
 You can also assign e-mail ids and form field values dynamically to the From/To and Message fields.
 To do this, click on the icon displayed on the right-side of the "From", "To" text box or the Insert Field button displayed in the Message header.
 This will display the Zoho Variables and the form fields, as shown in the screen-shot given below:

-TheZoho Variable zoho.adminuserid returns the email-id of the application owner.
+- The Zoho Variable zoho.adminuserid returns the email-id of the application owner.

-TheZoho Variable zoho.loginuserid returns the email-id of the currently logged-in user.
+- The Zoho Variable zoho.loginuserid returns the email-id of the currently logged-in user.

 The fields in this form are listed here.
 Select the field whose value has to be dynamically assigned to the From/ To/cc /message area.

-Selecting the check-box Include User Submitted Data will include the data submitted in the form in the email message.
+- Selecting the check-box Include User Submitted Data will include the data submitted in the form in the email message.

-Make sure that the Email Notification Enabled radio-button is selected, (at the bottom of the pop up window).
-To stop email notifications, set the 'Email Notification' to 'disabled' state.
+- Make sure that the Enable Email Notification box at the top of the pop up window is checkeded.
+To stop email notifications, set the uncheck the Enable Email Notification.